 In this view, you can easily add and delete periods or give them custom names.

-If you need to roll over any hours or increase/decrease the budget for a specific period, simply type in the new value.
+If you need to roll over any hours or increase or decrease the budget for a specific period, simply type in the new value.

 Scoro will keep track of the changes and highlight the difference between the previously saved total and the new total, so it’s easy to detect how much you’re over or under after the changes.
 The metrics on the project summary bar will be recalculated accordingly.